The Killer (2023): Complete Analysis

 Technical and visual aspects

-This is where The Killer really shines:
+This is where The Killer it really shines:

 Photography direction